LizaChepurko/StarTracker/README.md

 ## 📖 Overview

-Finds correspondences between stars in two images of the same sky region even if they’re shifted or rotated—by:
+Our algorithm finds correspondences between stars in two images of the same sky region even if they’re shifted or rotated—by:

 1. Enumerating every triple of stars in each image and computing the three internal angles of each triangle.
 2. Matching triangles whose angles differ by at most a user-defined threshold.